3453-315h/UniByAv/README.md

   31:   e8 cc ff ff ff          call   2
   [OPCODE]
 ```

+# Evasion technique

+Predefined configuation file can be found in configs folder.

 ###### process
 Check if a specific process is running.
 If it does not run the binary exit without running the payload.